Chris56974/sapper-rollup-scss-typescript/README.md

 This is a template for a sapper project using rollup, scss, and typescript.

+When I use ES6 modules, I get the identifier is expected error

+When I use commonJS modules, I get the unrecognized option 'markup' error

 The default [Sapper](https://github.com/sveltejs/sapper) template, available for Rollup and webpack.